grovetech/beta.grovetech.io/_posts/2022-12-24-Merge-Duplicate-Photos-and-Videos-in-iOS-16,-iPadOS-16,-and-Ventura.docx.md

 cta: 1
 comments: true
 ---
-'s all too easy to end up with duplicate photos and videos in your Photos library.
+It's all too easy to end up with duplicate photos and videos in your Photos library.
 The most common way is to use the Duplicate command, but we've seen duplicates appear due to accidentally repeated actions in other apps, repeated screenshots, multiple imports that include the same